BlueBrain/sonata-extension/source/blueconfig.rst

          Override synaptic helper function (GABAABHelper.hoc or
          AMPANMDAHelper.hoc) with this new helper function.
 Only give prefix, e.g. "Newfun" uses NewfunHelper.hoc

+    .. blueconfig_value:: SynDelayOverride
+        :type: float
+        :required: False
+        :unit: ms
+        :description:
+         Value to override the synaptic delay time originally set in the edge file, and to be given to netcon object.

 .. blueconfig_section:: Electrode
     :description: